ansible-collections/community.grafana/README.md

 ## Supported Grafana versions

-This collection is currently testing the modules against Grafana versions `6.4.5`, `6.5.3`, `6.6.2`.
+We aim at keeping the last 3 minor versions (at least) of Grafana tested.
-We aim at keeping the last 3 minor versions of Grafana tested.
+This collection is currently testing the modules against Grafana versions `6.5.3`, `6.6.2`, `6.7.3` and even `7.0.0`.

 ## Installation and Usage